shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 ---

+!!! tip
-*Note: If you want to add new Phing targets into Shopsys Framework or modify existing ones, please read [our guidelines](../contributing/guidelines-for-phing-targets.md) before contributing.*
+    If you want to add new Phing targets into Shopsys Framework or modify existing ones, please read [our guidelines](../contributing/guidelines-for-phing-targets.md) before contributing.